-Irish Soda Bread with a crackly crust on the outside yet moist and fluffy on the inside, and generously studded with plump raisins is the best quick bread loaf you’ll ever have!
+Irish Soda Bread with a delicious golden crust on the outside, moist and fluffy on the inside, and generously studded with plump raisins is the best quick bread loaf you’ll ever have!
 It’s perfect for all your St. Patrick’s celebrations but just as good all year long.

 This recipe was given to me by the wife of one of our patients at work over our lively conversation about St. Patrick’s traditions last week.
-“My parents are both from Ireland and my mother made this often when I was growing up”, she stated.
-“I’ve modified my mom’s recipe over the years and have added a few things as the kind we had back in the days is but a basic dough of flour, baking soda, salt and sour milk.”
+“My parents were both from Ireland and my mother made this often when I was growing up”, she stated.
+“I’ve modified my mom’s recipe over the years and have added a few things as the kind we had back in the days was just a basic dough of flour, baking soda, salt and sour milk.”

-Traditional or not, her Irish soda bread was definitely the best quick bread loaf I’ve ever had!
+Her soda bread was definitely the best quick bread loaf I’ve ever had!
 I’ve baked it many times over since she gave me the recipe and it has never failed to please.
-With a crackling crust yet fluffy and moist underneath, the thick slices I generously slathered with copious amounts of whipped butter were absolutely divine with the cups of tea I enjoyed in succession.
-Bake it today and have yourself the best of mornings!
+With a crackling crust yet fluffy and moist underneath, thick slices generously slathered with copious amounts of whipped butter are absolutely divine with the piping hot cup of tea.

 - 3 cups flour